lexnederbragt/INF-BIOx121/index.rst

 **Current edition**

-The 2017 course edition material can be found `here <http://inf-biox121.readthedocs.org/en/2017/>`__.
+The 2017 course edition material can be found in this location `here <http://inf-biox121.readthedocs.org/en/2017/>`__.

 **Previous editions**